siri1404/GreenLens-Edge-AI/README.md

     3. Add the slug to the `workspace_slug` variable in config.yaml

 ### Usage
-After completing setup, run the app from the command line:
+You can use either a terminal or gradio chat interface to talk with the chatbot.
+After completing setup, run the appropriate app from the command line:
 ```
+# terminal
+python src/terminal_chatbot.py

+# gradio
-python src/chatbot.py
+python src/gradio_chatbot.py
 ```

 ### Troubleshooting